taylor-cox/metoo-fuckyou/README.md

 "I might be a pedo, but hey, at least I got to fist a cunt." (wait a minute! that can mean two things!)

-"Are you talking to me, or putting on a show for the guy next door?"
+"Are you talking to me, or putting on a show for the guy next door?" (who the hell rents here in the winter?)

 "Pussy pass: accepted.
 Proceed swiftly forward."